dustsigns/lecture-demos/frequency_transforms/dct_composition_readme.md

 Hard-coded parameters
 ---------------------

-* `coefficients`: The DCT coefficients of the signal to be reassembled. *Note: The number of DCT coefficients must be 2 or larger.*
+* `coefficients` (local to `ShowImage`): The DCT coefficients of the signal to be reassembled. *Note: The number of DCT coefficients must be 2 or larger.*

 Known issues
 ------------

-* **Potentially invalid intermediate value ranges**: For other coefficients than the ones set by default, drawing erros may occur when any approximation exceeds the [-1; 1] value range used for drawing.
-The range must be adopted manually based on the minimum and maximum values present in any intermediate step, i.e., for any valid number of components that can be selected.
-* **Dependency on audio processing code**: Wave generation and mixing are primarily designed for audio playback.
-The respective classes are located in code portions which reference audio processing functionality and thus require audio libraries despite no playback being required for illustrating the DCT.
+None

 Missing features
 ----------------